jerome-auguste/Adopte-un-Film/README.md

 ## :bulb: Main ideas

+Used queries are printed in real time in the terminal where flask was launched (for dev purposes).

 ### Search engine

 The movie search engine is quite simple and relies on the most comon attributes (title, director, a main actor, genre and/or minimum review score on Rotten Tomato) as filters.
 The query is parametrised so the user can fill as much fields as he wants to.
 A ranking of the results is made thanks to the review score.